 “I feel when I go into spaces I can share one identity or another; it’s hard to always hold myself as a full person no matter where I go,” she said.
 “Our stories aren’t getting told in the mainstream narrative of Judaism in the U.S.”

-Another session leader, Danielle Nathelson, told the students to close their eyes and think about the life events that had brought them to the museum classroom that day.
-Nathelson went to Jewish day school in Orange County, attended Jewish summer camp, was in Hillel while attending UC Berkeley and then worked at UCLA’s Hillel for six years.
+Another session leader, Danielle Natelson, told the students to close their eyes and think about the life events that had brought them to the museum classroom that day.
+Natelson went to Jewish day school in Orange County, attended Jewish summer camp, was in Hillel while attending UC Berkeley and then worked at UCLA’s Hillel for six years.

 Though she said her life was enriched by Judaism, she knew little about the black or Native American communities to which she also belongs and felt her life was incomplete, “because I was only nurturing one part of who I was.”
 She was sad, angry and defensive during her freshman year at Berkeley, she said.

 “I am here to be someone I didn’t have when I was your age,” she told the teens.

 When they opened their eyes after Natelson’s exercise, the students could see themselves reflected in the words on Rebekkah Scharf’s shirt.
 Scharf teaches outdoor education at a San Francisco elementary school and was a session leader at the event.

 “This is what Jewish looks like,” Scharf’s shirt proclaimed.